-The amount of Eurostars funding your organisation receives when you participate in a project is managed by your national funding body.
-Funding rules vary from country to country and your national funding body decides:
+The amount of Eurostars funding your organisation receives when participating in a project is managed by your National Funding Body.
+Funding rules vary from country to country and your National Funding Body decides:

 The upper limit for subcontracting by a company is 50% of its total eligible cost.